 Knowing the iconographic significance of this site, Han Bing plays with the imagery through his composition.
 From the low-angle view of the camera, Han Bing dominates the composition; he literally stands head and shoulder above Tiananmen’s great wall.

-This striking view point lends a monumentality to Han and his cabbage that the camera emphasises by focusing on the foreground and blurring the background.
+This striking view point lends a monumentality to Han and his cabbage that the camera emphasizes by focusing on the foreground and blurring the background.
 This viewpoint brings to mind the imagery of old Communist posters depicting the exuberant triumph of the proletariat.
 And if one so chooses, one could read into the picture a political statement.

-With his casual stance, Han lulls the viewer into forgetting the meticulous framing of the image; he sneakily causes us to forget what is missing from this iconic view -- the framed portrait of Chairman Mao.
+With his casual stance, Han lulls the viewer into forgetting the meticulous framing of the image; he sneakily causes us to forget what is missing from this iconic view — the framed portrait of Chairman Mao.
 But the image could just be another tourist photo, where the tourist in his eagerness to show friends that he’s made it to Tiananmen, inadvertently blocks out the nation’s most famous face.
 Make of that what you will, the image suggests.

 Perhaps politics is indeed a distraction.
-Although Chinese art in the West is often viewed politically, with Ai Weiwei being the poster child of political criticism, Han’s works seek instead to confront the problems faced by ordinary Chinese people in the march towards modernisation and urbanisation.
+Although Chinese art in the West is often viewed politically, with Ai Weiwei being the poster child of political criticism, Han’s works seek instead to confront the problems faced by ordinary Chinese people in the march towards modernization and urbanization.
 In this image, Tiananmen Square becomes a mere backdrop for Han and his cabbage, a suitable starting point for his photographic series and his critique of contemporary Chinese values.

 Placing the focal point on Han and his cabbage on a leash, Han seeks to address ‘the way our everyday practices serve to constitute ‘normalcy’ and our identities are often constituted by the act of claiming objects as our possessions’.
-The modest cabbage on a leash ‘offers a visual interrogation of contemporary social values’.
+The modest cabbage on a leash “offers a visual interrogation of contemporary social values.”
 Once a symbol of well-being and a full stomach, it has now been discarded for bigger, better, more expensive, more impressive and more frivolous thrills.
 And those will, in turn, be cast off for something better.